Events & Programs

 This study is weather-dependent (requiring a relatively fresh snow).
-Back-up dates of Sunday, February 16th and Saturday, February 22nd have been scheduled if snow cover on February 15th does not meet protocol requirements.
 Please register through our website so you receive a cancellation notice prior to the survey date.
 A cancellation notice will also be posted on our Facebook page.

 Participants should meet at SRA’s main Macricostas Preserve parking lot located at 124 Christian Street, New Preston, CT 06777 with warm clothing and winter boots.
 Depending on snow depth, snowshoes may be advisable.
 All other equipment will be provided on site.
 All ages are welcome; however, children must be accompanied by an adult.
 Registration is required and donations are gratefully accepted.
 Please register here or call the office at (860) 868-9131 Monday – Friday, 8:00 AM – 4:00 PM.

 (Saturday) 11:00 am - 1:00 pm